registerguard/newsletter/README.md

 * I used [merge tags](http://kb.mailchimp.com/merge-tags/all-the-merge-tags-cheat-sheet) as much as I could but had to use the system date for the title, can't remember why at the moment.
 * "inline css" is helpful because some email clients won't read head style tags (ahem, Google).

+### IDs you should know

+TK
+* Daily Digest folder ID: 9f4465721a
+* Duck News Daily folder ID: 8a260761a0

 ### To-do

 * [ ] Modify scripts to that they're pulling in communal functions, each one of those could be stripped off into a class.